Salisbury, Herkimer County, New York

 Salisbury is a town in Herkimer County, New York, United States.
 The population was 1,958 at the 2010 census.
 The town is on the eastern edge of the county, north of the city of Little Falls.
 The northern part of the town is in the Adirondack Park.

 History

 Salisbury contains parts of the Jerseyfield Patent of 1770.
 The town was formed in 1797 from the town of Palatine while in Montgomery County.
 Salisbury was annexed to Herkimer County in 1817.

 The population of Salisbury in 1865 was 2,123.

+The town justice was removed in 2024 for multiple acts of misconduct.

 The Augustus Frisbie House, Salisbury Center Covered Bridge, and Salisbury Center Grange Hall are listed on the National Register of Historic Places.
 The covered bridge is celebrated by the annual Covered Bridge Day town festival.

 Geography

 According to the United States Census Bureau, the town has a total area of 280.2 sqkm, of which 278.1 sqkm are land and 2.2 sqkm, or 0.77%, are water.

 The northern town line is the border of Hamilton County, and the eastern town line is the border of Fulton County.
 East Canada Creek marks the southeastern town line.